 March 17, 2011 1:00 pm: Prevailing Wage Law: An Understanding of Davis-Bacon Sponsored by Lorman Education Services

 March 22, 2011, 4:00 p.m.
 EST: Applications for EPA CARE Grants Due.
 The U.S. EPA is making $2 million available in 2011 to reduce pollution at the local level through the Community Action for a Renewed Environment (CARE) program.
 CARE is a community-based program that works with county and local governments, tribes, non-profit organizations and universities to help the public understand and reduce toxic risks from numerous sources to protect people's health.
 Level 1 awards range from $75,000 to $100,000 and will help establish community-based partnerships to develop local environmental priorities.
-Level 2 awards, ranging fron $150,000 to $300,000 each, will support communities that have established broad-based partnerships, identified the priority toxic risks in their communities, and are prepared to measure results, implement risk-reduction activities, and become self-sustaining.
+Level 2 awards, ranging from $150,000 to $300,000 each, will support communities that have established broad-based partnerships, identified the priority toxic risks in their communities, and are prepared to measure results, implement risk-reduction activities, and become self-sustaining.
 EPA will also conduct three Webcasts to answer questions from prospective applicants about the application process on February 23, and March 2 from 1:00 p.m. to 3:00 p.m.
-Click here for More Information about the Grants and Webcasts.

 March 31, 2011: Deadline for Applicants for $1.2 Million in Environmental Justice Grants to Address Local Health and Environmental Issues-EPA